 - Listen to and share concerns with Farmamerica Staff

-- Children will only be released to parents/guardians or those authorized by the parent/guardian in advance and in writing.
+- Camper(s) will only be released to parents/guardians or those authorized by the parent/guardian in advance and in writing.

-- The Farmamerica staff will ask to see a valid picture ID to identify authorized person/s.
+- The Farmamerica staff will ask to see a valid photo ID to identify an authorized person/s.
 If the Farmamerica staff member does not recognize the parent/guardian, they may ask to see a photo ID.
-This is for the protection and safety of your child.
+This is for the protection and safety of your camper(s).